shkreza/blog/_drafts/black-art-of-neural-networks.markdown

   down-scaling them (i.e., divide) by square root of their eigenvalues.

 # Overfitting
-  1. Restrict the parameters - weight sharing (such as how )
+  1. **Restrict number of parameters and hidden layers:** weight sharing:
-  2. Dropout
+  2. **Dropout:**
   3. Using validation dataset to monitor changes in error rate - if error increases, we are starting to overfit.
 Also, initial training of networks may push the network to produce output proportional to the population in the input data.
 It takes longer for network to improve beyond this guessing and actually learn things.
+  4. Averaging different models
+  5. **More training data:** Increasing the amount of training data while keeping the network size, helps avoid the network from fitting the data perfectly.
+Of course, if data volume is vastly high, a bigger network is needed to properly generalize the larger data set.
+  6. **Baysian models:** - average prediction by many models model parameters have a probability distribution which gets updated by seeind data.

+  7. **Early stopping:** Start with small weights and stop learning before overfitting, i.e., use training data, validation data and test data.
+     Rotation of validation sets is also a good technique on random inputs.when error rate on validation set grows.
+  8. **Weight decay:** Penalize the network by a function (normally square) of the weights - this penalty is added to the error function and pulls the weights towards zero unless big error derivaties counter act this decay.
+  9. **Weight constraints:** Restrict the squared length of incoming weight vector to any given node to a maximum.
+  10. **Adding noise to weights, inputs or hidden activities:** we can treat activities of neural as stochastic (i.e., a neuron is activated by the probably equal to its logistic output).
+In the backward pass, we use the real value of the activation values to compute the derivatives.
+  11. **Model averaging:** Averaging different models helps lower bias and variance of error.

 # Learning data size
   1. Mini batch learning: make sure data is random and each batch has